 Chase Freedom 5% Bonus Categories: Q2 2020

-From April 1 through June 30, 2020, Chase Freedom has two bonus cash-back categories: grocery stores and fitness club and gym memberships.
+From April 1 through June 30, 2020, Chase Freedom and Freedom Flex had two bonus cash-back categories: grocery stores and fitness club and gym memberships.

 This category includes most purchases made at grocery stores and supermarkets with the notable exception of Walmart and Target locations with supermarket sections.
 Purchases of the following are generally excluded from bonus cash back calculations: